Allen-Ho-0302/Logistic_Regression-Team_regular_season_stats-Postseason_birth-Baseball/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------
+Conclusion:

-One sentence conclusion: if your team has a season avg obp of 0.333, you have over 70% chance of breaking into postseason
+if your team has a season avg obp of 0.333, you have over 70% chance of breaking into postseason